btford/write-good/README.md

 # write good [![Build Status](https://travis-ci.org/btford/write-good.svg?branch=master)](https://travis-ci.org/btford/write-good)

-Naive linter for English prose for developers who can't write good and wanna learn to do other stuff good too.
+Naive linter for English prose for developers who can't write good and want to learn how to do other stuff good too.

 ## Use